CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 Complete the integration of the ML-based candidate recommendation feature into your team repository for NodeBB.
 Your implementation should follow your selected design from your checkpoint design document.

+Revisiting the [project context](#project-context), the feature:
+ > - adds a new recruiter user type
+   - adds a new career tab on NodeBB, that leads to a new career page
+   - the new career page will
+      - allow students to submit relevant information about themselves for recruiters to see
+      - allow recruiters to see a list of students who have submitted their information, together with the prediction of their success in industry

 You may freely use any and/or all of the development progress made available in the [draft pull request](https://github.com/CMU-313/NodeBB/pull/186) in your implementation.
-In fact, if it is valid under your selected design, you are highly encouraged to directly integrate all code from the draft pull request as a starting point for your implementation.
+In fact, if the draft pull request matches your proposed design, you are highly encouraged to directly integrate all code from the draft pull request as a starting point for your implementation.

 On Gradescope, you should: